mrncstt/mrncstt.github.io/_posts/2020-10-23-What_I_learned_from_being_a_mentor.md

 Moreover, being present is important to follow the team's development.

-### 4. Sometimes the Team Just Needs a Hint
+### 4. sometimes the team just needs a hint

-When I was an ambassador for Shawee, I developed a repository with [Lorena](https://www.linkedin.com/in/lorenagmontes/) to gather tool tips for use in hackathons.
-We keep this material updated, and sending it to the teams helps them a lot in "finding what they want but don't know how to look for."
+Plenty of blockers are navigational, not deep.
+A pointer to a starter repo, the right API doc, or a better search query can unlock an hour of progress.
+As an ambassador for some hackathons I collected a small repo of recurring links and prompts/practical breadcrumbs people asked for when the clock was loud.
+It’s not about handing out answers, but it’s about lowering the cost of the next step so momentum doesn’t die.

 To access it, [click here](https://github.com/Lorenalgm/hackathon-dicas)